catseye/Lariat/README.md

 applies here too.)

-Although it was not in direct response to this exercise (which I hadn't seen for years until I came across it again), but it was in consideration of this point -- how does one formulate an ADT that represents only proper lambda terms? -- that led me to the formulation of the Lariat ADT.
+Although it was not in direct response to this exercise (which I hadn't seen for years until I came across it again), it was consideration of this point -- how does one formulate an ADT that represents only proper lambda terms? -- that led me to formulate Lariat.

 ### The role of `destruct`